LLNL/HPC-Tutorials/flux/section2.md

 ^C
 sh-4.2$
 ```
-### Managing job steps with `flux jobs` and `flux job`
+### Managing Flux jobs with `flux jobs` and `flux job`
-If you have multiple job steps running and queued you can list those jobs with the `flux jobs` command, and manage them with `flux job`.
-For example, in two node allocation with 20 cores per node, we can see the states of the job steps that we've submitted as:
+If you have multiple Flux jobs running and queued you can list those jobs with the `flux jobs` command, and manage them with `flux job`.
+For example, in two node instance with 20 cores per node, we can see the states of the job steps that we've submitted as:
 ```
 sh-4.2$ flux mini submit -N1 -n10 ./mpi_hellosleep
 f7AC3114K